A look at the mandatory so-called 'fortification' of flour in the UK

 According to The Bread and Flour Regulations 1998:

-must be added to all (including organically produced and imported) wheat flour made available in Britain with the following exceptions:
+...must be added to all wheat flour (including stoneground, organically produced and imported) made available in Britain, with the following exceptions:

-This is despite a 1981 governmental report (Nutritional Aspects of Bread and Flour) stating that the original and subsequent reasons given for the addition of calcium, iron, thiamin and nicotinic acid to flour were no longer valid.
+This is despite a 1981 governmental report (Nutritional Aspects of Bread and Flour) stating that the original and subsequent reasons given for the addition of calcium, iron, thiamin and nicotinic acid to flour were no longer valid, and a 2013 review casting doubt over at least two of the additions.

 Therefore, whilst UK millers are subject to these British rules, flour produced and imported from elsewhere is not, as long as it has come from or via a European state in which unfortified flour is legal.